technomancy/leiningen/TUTORIAL.md

 require.
 Every library also has a "group id", though for Clojure libraries it is often the same as the artifact-id, in which case you may leave it out of the Leiningen dependency notation.
-For Java libraries often a domain name is used as the group id.
+For Java libraries often a reversed domain name is used as the group id.

 Many Java libraries can be found by searching [Jarvana](http://jarvana.com), though you'll need to translate the